willbibi/git_learning/README.md

 hahahaha

-we are going to record some git commands here.
+we are going to record some git commands here. eg.add command